cyclefusion/threat_data/README.md

 Currently, Animus threat reports only contain data on SSH threat actors and tactics.
 Other methods and vulnerabilities are currently being developed.

+## Stats

+The following are some numbers surrounding Animus activity to date.
+These stats were last updated on February 03, 2015.
+All activity is fully automated.
+* Attacker IP addresses collected: 5796
+* Total SSH attempts observed: 7208804
+* Unique malware samples captured: 32
+* Malicious domains identified: 0
+* Unique passwords collected from sensors: 612598
+* Unique usernames collected from sensors: 659
+* SSH library versions observed from SSH bruteforce tools: 55

 ## Features

 Current version: ```0.1.1``` - Added malware URLs to Animus Threat Report

+##### Attacker IP address threat feed

+Animus publishes daily reports containing attacker IP addresses which can be preemptively blocked in your environment

 ##### Malware Artifact Reporting